suinleelab/Useful_Datasets_CSE_527/README.md

 any files rather than forcing the use to do it externally).
 However, due to restrictions on data sharing for some datasets, you may need to download the files yourself from another source.

+Please reach out to the TAs with any questions!
+If you're looking for a specific kind of data but can't find it here, we're more than happy to help.